dzekelid/recipients/_listings/sendgrid/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/recipients/master/_listings/sendgrid/contactdb-lists-list-id-recipients-get.md
   - type: x-postman-collection
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/recipients/master/_listings/sendgrid/contactdb-lists-list-id-recipients-get-postman.md
-- name: SendGrid Get Contactdb Recipients Recipient
+- name: SendGrid Get Contactdb Recipients Recipient  Lists
   description: |-
-    **This endpoint allows you to retrieve a single recipient by ID from your contact database.**
+    **This endpoint allows you to retrieve the lists that a given recipient belongs to.**

+    Each recipient can be on many lists.
+This endpoint gives you all of the lists that any one recipient has been added to.

     The Contacts API helps you manage your [Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html) recipients.
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png